-The Campus:
+The Campus

 Founded in 1890 and the largest institution of higher education in the state, Oklahoma State University has developed an international reputation for academic excellence.
 OSU is one of the schools named "Best in the West" by Princeton Review.
 The city of Stillwater is a congenial college town located near Oklahoma's two major urban centers, Tulsa and Oklahoma City.
 OSU has a diverse student body of 36,000 students, including nearly 24,000 at the Stillwater campus.
-The remaining students are enrolled at OSU-Okmulgee, OSU-Oklahoma City, and the OSU Center for Health Sciences in Tulsa.
+The remaining students are enrolled at OSU-Okmulgee, OSU-Oklahoma City and the OSU Center for Health Sciences in Tulsa.
 OSU's graduate student enrollment totals around 5,000.
 Reasonably priced and convenient housing is available for both single and married graduate students.
-Along with numerous off-campus apartments and houses for rent, the following on-campus residence halls are especially for family and graduate student housing: Brumley, Demaree, Prosser, Stevens, West, and Williams.
-For more information on graduate student housing on campus, please see the web page for Residential Life at http://www.reslife.okstate.edu/fgsh/.
+Along with numerous off-campus apartments and houses for rent, the following on-campus residence halls are especially for family and graduate student housing: Brumley, Demaree, Prosser, Stevens, West and Williams.
+For more information on graduate student housing on campus, please see the web page for Residential Life.

-Research Facilities:
+Research Facilities

 The Edmon Low Library on the campus of Oklahoma State University houses a collection in excess of 3.9 million volumes and 4.5 million pieces of microform.
-Of special interest to historians are the extensive holdings of state and regional history, including sources relating to the history of Oklahoma, the Southwest, and Native Americans.
+Of special interest to historians are the extensive holdings of state and regional history, including sources relating to the history of Oklahoma, the Southwest and Native Americans.
 The library also has over 40,000 journals and periodicals in electronic format in over 300 databases.
 As a government depository, the library also has an excellent collection of government documents numbering over 1.3 million.
-An extensive list of catalogs, databases, and other resources can be found on-line at http://www.library.okstate.edu.
+An extensive list of catalogs, databases, and other resources can be found online.
 The university is also located near manuscript collections housed at the Oklahoma Historical Society and the State Archives in Oklahoma City and the Gilcrease Museum in Tulsa.
-Oklahoma State University is a member institution of the Inter-University Consortium for Political and Social Research, the Center for Research Libraries, the Newberry Library's Center for Renaissance Studies, and the Hathi Trust Digital Library.
+Oklahoma State University is a member institution of the Inter-University Consortium for Political and Social Research, the Center for Research Libraries, the Newberry Library's Center for Renaissance Studies and the Hathi Trust Digital Library.

-Graduate Programs:
+Graduate Programs

-The Department of History offers two degree programs: an M.A. with two plans and the Ph.D.
+The Department of History offers two degree programs: an M.A. with two plans and a Ph.D.
 The M.A.
 Plan I requires a minimum of thirty hours of graduate coursework and a thesis written and submitted in conformity to the Graduate College's guidelines and deadlines.
-Students under this plan must also demonstrate competency in one foreign language.
 Plan II, focused on Public History, requires students to complete a minimum of thirty-six hours of graduate coursework.
 These hours include an internship worth six credit hours requiring the submission of a paper describing the student's activities during that part of the program and a thesis written and submitted in conformity to the Graduate College's guidelines and deadlines.
-Among the agencies and institutions which have cooperated with the Public History program in the past are the National Park Service, the Oklahoma State Historic Preservation Office, the Oklahoma Historical Society, the Thomas Gilcrease Museum, and the National Cowboy and Western Heritage Museum.
+Among the agencies and institutions which have cooperated with the Public History program in the past are the National Park Service, the Oklahoma State Historic Preservation Office, the Oklahoma

+Historical Society, the Thomas Gilcrease Museum and the National Cowboy and Western Heritage Museum.

 The Ph.D. program requires at least sixty hours beyond the M.A. degree.
-Students must select three fields of study - a general field, a major field, and a minor field (for fields of concentration, see "Doctor of Philosophy Program" in this Handbook).
-To be admitted to candidacy, students must pass written and oral comprehensive examinations, demonstrate a reading knowledge of one foreign language, have an approved dissertation proposal, and submit a Plan of Study to the Graduate College in preparation for writing a dissertation.
-All doctoral students must take Historiography (HIST 6023) and Teaching History at the College Level (HIST 5021).
+Students must select three fields of study - a general field, a major field and a minor field (for fields of concentration, see "Doctor of Philosophy Program" in this Handbook).
+To be admitted to candidacy, students must pass written and oral comprehensive examinations, demonstrate a reading knowledge of one foreign language, have an approved dissertation proposal and submit a Plan of Study to the Graduate College in preparation for writing a dissertation.
+All doctoral students must take Historiography (HIST 6023).
 Students without an M.A. thesis are required to take Historical Methods (HIST 5023).